Residue sums for superconformal indices: Further indices at rank one

 The arguments of the ${}_{14}\phi_{13}$ series are such that it is very-well-poised balanced (see Appendix \ref{sapp:basic-hypergeom}).
 The present formula appears most closely related to a special case of Sears' transformation formulas, specifically the $M=7$ case in eqn.~4.12.1 of \cite{Gasper_Rahman_2004}.
 However, we have not been able to use the identity to simplify the index.
 Similar to the expression obtained with the reduced measure, this formula is not manifestly invariant under generalized $S$-duality.
 Therefore, the exchange $\upsilon_1\leftrightarrow \upsilon_3$ should imply yet again interesting transformation formulas.

-In passing, we note that the equality of \eqref{eq:mcd-nf4-red} and \eqref{eq:mcd-nf4-full}, for $|q|<|t|$, represents a non-trivial transformation formula for basic hypergeometric series that we have not been able to find in the literature.
+In addition, the equality of \eqref{eq:mcd-nf4-red} and \eqref{eq:mcd-nf4-full}, for $|q|<|t|$, represents a non-trivial transformation formula for basic hypergeometric series.
 This demonstrates how the indices computed with the reduced and full measure, when possible, can lead to non-trivial identities for basic, and perhaps also elliptic, hypergeometric series.